-Tooth extractions are often seen as a last resort for Dr. Todd and Dr. Anderson.
+Tooth extractions are often seen as a last resort for Dr. Todd and Dr. Buller.
 In most cases, they can avoid performing an extraction and recommend more restorative treatments to save your natural tooth.
 In the event that a tooth becomes so damaged that it needs to be removed, they’ll make sure that you’re feeling comfortable and confident about your tooth removal.
 Afterwards, they’ll be more than happy to help you determine which tooth replacement procedure is right for you.

 In most cases, a tooth is extracted because it has sustained significant decay, particularly decay that has reached well past the enamel and into the inner area of the tooth where the pulp lies.
 Here, oral bacteria can easily infect the pulp and cause the tooth to die.
 Keep in mind that an extraction is only performed if it is determine that a root canal cannot sufficiently save the tooth.
 Furthermore, teeth may need to be extracted if they are causing harm to neighboring teeth or if space needs to be created for orthodontic treatment.

 The nature of the tooth removal process can vary depending on the circumstances of the tooth.
 For example, teeth that are visible are much easier to remove because they do not require making additional incisions into gum tissue.
 If a tooth erupts and it is trapped underneath gum tissue, we need to open that tissue up so that we can safely access the tooth.
 These key differences are what distinguish simple extractions versus surgical extractions.
 We’ll make sure to inform you on every step of treatment before we begin.